 Our Mission is to increase and strengthen the community of Black male educators in classrooms across the nation, to improve educational outcomes for all children.

-We achieve this by partnering with educational agencies at the local, state and national level to support Recruiting black men into education, Retaining black male educators, and Developing leaders to improve the education of youth and transform their overall educational experience.
+We achieve this by partnering with educational agencies at the local, state and national level to support Recruiting black men into education, Engaging black male educators, and Developing leaders to improve the education of youth and transform their overall educational experience.

 The Network: BMEA’s Focus Areas: